peterprescott/lit-review/md/blank.md

 segregation can intensify the "intimacies and solidarity" of the local neighbourhood group (p.9).

-![Community Areas of Chicago in 1930](../fig/ChicagoCommunityAreas.png){#fig:ChicagoCommunity}
+![Choropleth Map showing Chicago Delinquency Rates in 1930](../fig/ChicagoCommunityAreas.png){#fig:ChicagoCommunity}

 The volume includes E. Burgess's famous Concentric Zone diagram